-access public services - particularly those delivered in the home.
-Local research3 supports this and recommends "comprehensive gender identity training for all public-facing staff in public services" along with trans policies for workplaces and more up to date and responsive equality monitoring.
-We recognise the increasing ways that people express their gender and as such we will seek to increase our understanding of this.
+Research (insert a little 3) indicates that trans people still experience widespread discrimination and transphobia in everyday life and for some this may make them reluctant to access public services - particularly those delivered in the home.
+Local research (insert a small 4) supports this and recommends "comprehensive gender identity training for all public-facing staff in public services" along with trans policies for workplaces and more up to date and responsive equality monitoring.

-Religion or Belief
+Religion and Belief

 In Cambridgeshire and Peterborough, Christianity is the most prevalent religious belief (58 per cent) which is consistent with the national picture (59 per cent).
 Muslims form nine per cent of Peterborough's population - significantly higher than the national average (4.8 per cent) and that in Cambridge City (four per cent).
 Nationally the Muslim population is considerably younger than the population in general.
-National research 4 shows that Muslims are the most likely of all faith groups to live in deprived localities (46 per cent of Muslim population residing on the 10 per cent most deprived areas).
+National research2 shows that Muslims are the most likely of all faith groups to live in deprived localities (46 per cent of Muslim population residing on the 10 per cent most deprived areas).